swiss-territorial-data-lab/proj-vegroof-labelizer/README.md

     <img src="src/images_tuto/labelizer_tuto_panel_2.png" alt="Description of image">
 </center>

-5) Inside this folder, you will find 3 or 4 files:
+5) Inside this folder, you will find 3 files:
    -  the new version of the polygon file.
      - In **correcter** mode, it will be a copy with the modifications.
      - In **labelizer** mode, only the modified samples will be saved in this file
    - a .csv version of the new polygon file for ease of verification purpose
    - a .txt file with the lof of all  the modification that have been made.
-   - Only in **correcter** mode; an image with the computed performances of the original file with respect to the corrections made.
 <center>
     <img src="src/images_tuto/img_4.png" alt="Description of image">
 </center>